-Barbara B. Wagner, a partner in the law firm of Wagenheim & Wagner, P.A., is also "of counsel" to Haliczer, Pettis & Schwamm and focuses her practice on workers' compensation and appellate matters.
-She is Board Certified by the Florida Bar in Workers' Compensation (since 1993) and Appellate Practice (1996-2016).* She has received Martindale-Hubbell's top "AV" rating for high professional and ethical standards.
+Barbara B. Wagner, a partner in the law firm of Wagenheim & Wagner, P.A., is also "of counsel" to Haliczer, Pettis & Schwamm, P.A. and the Law Office of Michael J. Winer, P.A.
+She focuses her practice on workers' compensation and appellate matters.
+Ms. Wagner is Board Certified by the Florida Bar in Workers' Compensation (since 1993) and Appellate Practice (1996-2016).* She has received Martindale-Hubbell's top "AV" rating for high professional and ethical standards.

 South Florida Office (Wagenheim & Wagner, P.A.)